Spring is one of the best times to book a trip to our national parks, as is summer, fall and winter.

 At Zion, the towering cliffs are a shade closer to pink ornamented by bright white.
 And the experience extends for many miles outside the park borders.
 We approached from the southwest along Route 9, stopping several times along the Virgin River to take pictures.
 We had no idea how much more intense the setting would get.

 We arrived at the park at a perfect time of year to avoid large crowds, but just a little too early to experience the explosion of foliage and flowers that comes later in the spring.
 Taking the riverside walk leading to the Narrows, we found cascading pools of turquoise waters.
-It turned out to be a magnificent place for a marriage proposal.

-Yellowstone National Park, Wyoming, Idaho, Montana
+Yellowstone National Park, Wyo., Idaho, Mont.

 If Yellowstone is your once-in-a-lifetime trip, be sure to save enough time to see it all.
 We were a little too rushed when we visited in summer 2021.